srummanf/Interactive-Candle-Blow-Birthday-Cake/README.md

 ## Contribution

-We welcome contributions to enhance the project!

-1. Fork the repository
-2. Create a new branch:
-3. Commit your changes
-4. Push to your fork
-5. Open a Pull Request (PR)
+For guidelines on how to contribute to this project, please refer to the [Contribution Guide](./CONTRIBUTION.md).

 ## License

-This project is released under the [MIT License](./LICENSE).
+This project is released under the [MIT License](./LICENSE.md).